Spain 2-1 Italy: Joselu sends La Roja back to final

 Roberto Mancini, Italy coach: "We did fade [in the second half] but we had issues in terms of winning the ball back.
 We were constantly under pressure in the second half and had we reverted to our typical 4-3-3 it may have been different.
 We could have gone back to a back four after Bonucci came off, knowing we'd have given them a bit more possession.
 We could have tried a higher block and been a bit more attacking in the second half.
 We dropped off a bit too much."

 Francesco Acerbi, Italy defender: "In the first half, they had more possession but, after the first ten minutes, we played well and we created three or four chances to score a goal.
-I think we made a lot of passes and maybe physically we are not there yet.
+We made a lot of passes and maybe physically we are not there yet.
 Maybe at the end of the season, we made more mistakes than we should have done."

 Key stats